 - A dye (contrast material) will be put in a vein in your arm or hand.
 If you are having a CT angiogram to look at your heart and the blood vessels that go to it (coronary arteries), you may be given a medicine called a beta-blocker to slow your heart rate during the test.

 - You may be alone in the scanning room.
-But the technologist will watch you through a window.
-You will be able to talk to him or her through an intercom.
+But a technologist will watch you through a window and talk with you during the test.

 A CT angiogram usually takes 30 to 60 minutes but could take up to 2 hours.